only4sim/ZoKrates-DevEase/README.md

 Enhance Official Documentation and Tutorials: Revamp and update the existing documentation to make it more accurate, informative, and user-friendly, with a particular focus on the ether.js and standard library.

 ## Plans
-### Expand Common Libraries

-- Assessment of Current Libraries: Analyze existing libraries to identify gaps and areas for expansion.

-- Commitment Schemes: Integrate the commitment scheme to enhance security and functionality.

-- Type Conversions: Create a robust set of type conversion functions to facilitate seamless development.

-### Enhance Official Documentation and Tutorials

-- Audit of Existing Documentation: Conduct a thorough review of the current documentation to pinpoint inaccuracies and areas for improvement.

-- Update Standard Library Information: Provide detailed information about the standard library, including examples and best practices.

-- Creation of New Tutorials: Develop comprehensive tutorials that guide developers through various aspects of ZoKrates development.

-###

 ```plantuml
 ------------------------------